emmaleda/emmaleda-project-baseball/results/plot_and_mean.md

 In order to get into the playoffs, a team needed 90 wins.
 Our simulation finds if Fernando Tatis Jr. had not been injured, the Padres’ would have won an average 75.108 games.
-It seems that even if their best hitter had not been injuired, they would not have made it to the playoffs in 2019.
+It seems that even if their best hitter had not been injuired, they would not have made it to the playoffs in 2019, although they did reach the playoffs in a few of the simulated seasons.